nsviel/-Obstacle-Control_interface_module/README.md

 </details>

-## Documentation

 <details><summary>General</summary>

 - The more important parameters could be changed in the ```config``` JSON file.

-- A manual switch between overview and parametrization mode can be made at runtime in the ```Menu``` and then ```mode``` onglet.
+- A manual switch between overview and parametrization mode can be made at runtime in the ```Menu``` and then ```mode``` tab.

 - At system start, when all systems are initialized a small configuration step is generally necessary.
-For example, setting the different IP for each components have to be done either in the ```config``` file or directly on the interface.
+For example, setting the different IP for each component have to be done either in the ```config``` file or directly on the interface.

-- The file responsible for the IP addresses, like adding new one or delete one old, is the ```wallet.txt``` file in the ```src``` folder.
-You can either modify the list of IP addresses either on the file or on the interface on the Wallet menu.
+- A file, ```wallet.txt``` file in the ```src``` folder, is responsible for listing and keeping IP addresses.
+Adding new one or delete old one is possible either by modifying directly the file or on the interface on the Wallet menu.

 </details>